 Meet Collin Richie

 Hailing from Shreveport, Collin Richie’s lifelong pursuit of photography began with a school project using a disposable camera.
 He moved to Baton Rouge in 2001 to attend Louisiana State University, graduating with a Bachelor of Science degree in biology and later a Masters in Business Administration specializing in marketing.
-Throughout his time at LSU, Richie worked under several local studios, becoming adept at modern wedding and commercial photography and teaching himself the processes and techniques of digital technology.
+Throughout his time at LSU, Collin worked under several local studios, becoming adept at modern wedding and commercial photography and teaching himself the processes and techniques of digital technology.

-After founding a photography studio in Birmingham, Richie set up his own business in Baton Rouge in 2010, gaining a wide range of experience taking specialized photographs for a variety of industries ranging from chemical plants to restaurants.
+After founding a photography studio in Birmingham, Collin set up his own business in Baton Rouge in 2010, gaining a wide range of experience taking specialized photographs for a variety of industries ranging from chemical plants to restaurants.
 He caught the nation’s attention in 2016 when he founded Humans of the Water, a portrait project documenting victims of the devastating August flood.